 Assessment Tools to Evaluate Candidates

-This is a coding simulator-based assessment where candidates are asked to write codes from scratch, and then the code is evaluated on various parameters.
-These tests check not only common coding techniques but also analytical, interpersonal, and holistic thinking skills.
+This is a coding simulator-based assessment where candidates are asked to write codes from scratch and then the code is evaluated on various parameters.
+These tests not only check common coding techniques but also analytical, interpersonal and holistic thinking skills.

 Besides that, these assessment tests give recruiters an insight into the candidate’s skills and their program-solving abilities